 - Formerly known as R11 within the previous local development plan, the site now occupies designation R6 Barhill Road South).
-The development has been named Inchgower by the developers. - The development is substantively commenced and the area subject of the current application lies within the middle of the site and is bound by existing recently constructed roadways and houses.
+The development has been named Inchgower by the developers. - The development is substantively commenced and the area subject of the current application lies along the northern edge of the site and is bound by existing recently constructed roadways, houses and agricultural track to the north.
+Beyond this track to the north lies a relatively recently completed housing development known collectively as Letterfourie. - The development south of the site is substantively complete, with only the housing on street subject of the application yet to be completed (see information pack).